Ronaldvk90/bakruis/README.md

 When the container runs, we have to enter it from the commandline if we want to pair and trust a device.
 No worry's it only has to be done once per device you'd like to connect! :) This becouse of security and my own incompetence.

-**docker exec -it -u 1000 bakruis-bluetooth-1 /bin/sh**

-*bluetoothctl*
-*discoverable yes* (sometimes it just won't be visable out of the box, and sometimes it is...)

-The connect your device, pair. and finaly when that's done, type:

-*trust <BT CLIENT DEVICE MAC ADRESS>* (usualy autofills with the TAB key ;-) )

-And Bob's your uncle!
-Happy streaming! :D

 **ADDING YOUR OWN SERVICE *DRUMROLL***

 If you want to add a service to bakruis, feel free!